How Much Honey Should You Leave In A Hive For Winter?

 How Can You Know the Weight of the Honey?

-If you are still unsure, take an empty frame and put it on a scale.
-Then weigh a full frame and do the math.
-Subtracting the weight of the empty frame from the weight of the full frame will tell you exactly how much the honey comb and honey weigh together.
+If you’re still unsure, you can weigh an empty frame and then a full frame to determine the exact amount of honey.
+Subtracting the weight of the empty frame from the full frame will give you the combined weight of the honeycomb and honey.

-As a general rule, honey weighs about seven times as much as honeycomb.
-For every 8 pounds of total weight, you have 1 pound of honeycomb and 7 pounds of honey.
-Just take your total weight and divide it by eight and you’ll know roughly how much the honeycomb weighs.
+As a general guideline, honey is significantly heavier than the comb, with honey typically weighing about seven times as much.
+For every 8 pounds of total weight, around 1 pound is the honeycomb, and 7 pounds is the honey.
+Simply divide your total weight by eight to estimate the weight of the honeycomb.

 Check Your Brood Boxes